eskawl/intermediary/README.md

 ```
 Browser:

-If using the CDN, Intermediary is available at `window.Intermeidary`.
+If using the CDN, Intermediary is available at `window.Intermediary`.

 ### Usage: see http://eskawl.github.io/intermediary